 Clemson University utilizes outside legal counsel to advise and assist the University with the process of sponsoring our alien employees for LPR status in the US.
 Under most circumstances, University policy requires the department be responsible for legal fees incurred to sponsor the alien employee.

 There are two exceptions to this general rule.
 First, aliens of "extraordinary ability" are not required to have obtained an offer of permanent employment and many aliens choose to self-petition for this immigration benefit.
 Second, the offer of employment requirement may be waived on "national interest" grounds, if determined by USCIS.
 Some aliens choose to file their own personal immigrant petition with USCIS for this benefit.
 The department is not required to cover these expenses, but may choose to do so if the employee files for a green card under either of these two exceptions.
-Please contact the Director of International Services at firstname.lastname@example.org for further information.
+Please contact the Office of International Services at firstname.lastname@example.org for further information.

 Procedures for an employee to obtain LPR through employment often are complicated.
 We suggest you read our LPR information page for a brief introduction and also the web pages of United States Citizenship and Immigration Services (USCIS).
 The USCIS website has extensive information.
 The following are Clemson University's policy guidelines for Clemson-sponsored LPR petitions.